GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/06.251-260/01.I-Ask-Not,-Lord,-for-Less/docs.md

 ---
+title: |
-title: 251.
-I Ask Not, Lord, for Less
+    251. I Ask Not, Lord, for Less - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 251.
+I Ask Not, Lord, for Less.
+I ask not, Lord, for less to bear  Here in the narrow way,  But that I may thy blessing share  In all I do or say,  In all I do or say.
+    keywords:  |
-    keywords: Church Hymnal, I Ask Not, Lord, for Less, I ask not, Lord, for less to bear,
+        Church Hymnal 1941, adventhymnals, advent hymnals, I Ask Not, Lord, for Less, I ask not, Lord, for less to bear.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 251. I ASK NOT, LORD, FOR LESS
+####  Church Hymnal 1941,

 ```txt

 1.
 I ask not, Lord, for less to bear
 Here in the narrow way,